-Non-standard Accommodation Description Recommendations for Use should follow security procedures when administering this feature.
+Non-standard Accommodation Description Recommendations for Use small percentage of students may need this designated feature.
+Educators should follow security procedures when administering this feature.
 This feature is contingent on state policy or practice.
-Students who have documented motor or orthopedic impairments, moderate to severe learning disabilities that prevent them from recalling, processing, or expressing written language, may need word prediction software.
-Word prediction software (non- embedded) software (non- This accommodation is only to be used if there is a documented accommodation allowing the student the use of word prediction software for classroom instruction and/or use in their alternate content assessments.
-The word prediction software may not be integrated with the internet.
+Students who have documented motor or orthopedic impairments or moderate to severe learning disabilities that prevent them from recalling, processing, or expressing written language may need word prediction software.
+Word prediction software (non- embedded) The student uses a standalone device with word prediction software that provides a bank of words onscreen as a result of the student entering the first few letters of a word.
+The student's exact responses must be entered into the computer-based testing platform by a test administrator.
+This accommodation is only to be used if there is a documented accommodation allowing the student the use of word prediction software for classroom instruction and/or use in their alternate content assessments.
+The word prediction software must not be integrated with the internet.
 The word prediction software must not provide prompting for spell checking, grammar checking, or predicting of phrases.
 Automatic correction must be disabled.
 The use of this accommodation may result in the student needing additional time to complete the assessment.
 A very small percentage of students may need this designated feature.
 Educators should follow security procedures when administering this feature.
-Comforting Presence Some students may only feel comfortable speaking to, or working in the presence of, a specific trusted adult.
+Comforting Presence Some students may only feel comfortable speaking to or working in the presence of a specific trusted adult.
 This non-embedded designated support allows for the trusted adult to remain present in the testing environment.
-This adult serves as a reassuring presence during work time and nonthreatening Comforting Presence must be an adult, not a peer.
+This adult Comforting Presence must be an adult, not a peer.
 The adult serving as the Comforting Presence must complete security training before participating in the test session.
 The adult must remain silent during testing, directing all student questions to the TA.
-While the adult will overhear some secure material in their role as a nonthreatening listener, they
+While the adult will